Andy Kershaw

-Andrew J. G. Kershaw (born 9 November 1959) is an English broadcaster and disc jockey, predominantly on radio, and known for his interest in world music.
+Andrew Kershaw (9 November 1959 – 16 April 2026) was an English broadcaster, radio disc jockey (DJ), and journalist known for his interest in world music.
+He presented shows on BBC Radio 1 from 1985 until 2000 and co-presented BBC television coverage of the 1985 Live Aid concert.

-Kershaw's shows feature a mix of country, blues, reggae, folk music, African music, spoken word performances and a wide variety of other music from around the world.
+Kershaw's shows featured a mix of country, blues, reggae, folk music, African music, spoken word performances and a wide variety of other music from around the world.

 Early life and education

-Kershaw was born in Littleborough, Lancashire, on 9 November 1959.
-His older sister is broadcaster Liz Kershaw.
-A headmaster and headmistress, Kershaw's parents instilled in him the ethics of education and self-improvement at an early age.
+Andrew Kershaw was born in Littleborough, Greater Manchester, on 9 November 1959, to John "Jack" Kershaw, headmaster of a comprehensive school in Rochdale, and Eileen Kershaw, a headmistress of a nursery school in Oldham.
+His parents instilled in him the ethics of education and self-improvement at an early age.
+His sister is broadcaster Liz Kershaw.

-As a party trick aged two, he would name the whiskered military men in his father's history books of the Great War, but he never felt the love or pride from his parents that he got from his grandparents, who provided a home from home.
+As a party trick, aged two, he would name the whiskered military men in his father's history books of the First World War, but he never felt the love or pride from his parents that he received from his grandparents, who provided a home away from home.

-He was educated at Hulme Grammar School in Oldham where he took A-Levels in History, Economics, and Spanish.
-He left the Economics examination halfway into the allotted time to attend a Bob Dylan concert but still achieved a Grade A pass in the subject.
-He then studied politics at the University of Leeds from which he failed to graduate, his decision to apply for a place there being solely with an eye on the position of Entertainments Secretary for Leeds University Union.
+Kershaw was educated at Hulme Grammar School in Oldham where he took A-levels in History, Economics, and Spanish.
+He left the Economics examination halfway into the allotted time, in order to attend a Bob Dylan concert, but still achieved a Grade A in the subject.
+He then studied politics at the University of Leeds, from which he failed to graduate; his decision to apply for a place there had been solely with an eye on the position of Entertainments Secretary for Leeds University Union.

-Kershaw was elected Entertainments Secretary in 1980, midway through his second year.
-A full-time commitment to a non-sabbatical office, he booked bands including Ian Dury, Dire Straits, the Clash, Elvis Costello, Iggy Pop and Duran Duran - the latter were paid £50 from Kershaw's pocket to support Hazel O'Connor.
+Kershaw was elected Entertainments Secretary in 1980, midway through his second year; this was a full-time commitment to a non-sabbatical office.
+He booked bands including Ian Dury, Dire Straits, the Clash, Elvis Costello, Iggy Pop and Duran Duran – the last of whom were paid £50 from Kershaw's pocket to be a support act for Hazel O'Connor.

+Career

-Life and career
+Early career

 Kershaw's first engagement after the University of Leeds was to oversee backstage operations of the Rolling Stones' 1982 Roundhay Park concert in Leeds.